HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 ### How to Manually Consume the Microsoft Recommended Block Rules

-From [Microsoft recommended block rules](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/design/applications-that-can-bypass-appcontrol) document, copy the WDAC policy XML at the end (you might need to expand that section to view it), use a text editor like [VS Code](https://code.visualstudio.com/) to edit it as recommended:
+From [Microsoft recommended block rules](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/design/applications-that-can-bypass-appcontrol) document, copy the App Control policy XML at the end (you might need to expand that section to view it), use a text editor like [VS Code](https://code.visualstudio.com/) to edit it as recommended:

-The blocklist policy includes "Allow all" rules for both kernel and user mode files that make it safe to deploy as a standalone WDAC policy or side-by-side any other policy by keeping its allow all rules in place.
+The blocklist policy includes "Allow all" rules for both kernel and user mode files that make it safe to deploy as a standalone App Control policy or side-by-side any other policy by keeping its allow all rules in place.
 [Refer to this document about how multiple base policies work.](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/design/deploy-multiple-appcontrol-policies)

 <br>